Devil's Partner: Critical reaction

 Author/critic Bryan Senn wrote that director Charles R. Rondeau "cuts through the bull to deliver an atmospheric, intimate little supernatural thriller."
 Praising the "earnest" cast members, including Jean Allison and Edgar Buchanan, Senn continues that even if the film is "perhaps predictable...you could do far worse than to shake hands with The Devil's Partner.

-Horror-film scholar Eric Michael Mazur has identified Devil's Partner as part of a scary sub-genre that took advantage of the early 1960's obsession with "hysteria over juvenile delinquency and the accessibility of strange new religions."
+Horror-film scholar Eric Michael Mazur has identified Devil's Partner as part of a scary subgenre that took advantage of the early 1960s' obsession with "hysteria over juvenile delinquency and the accessibility of strange new religions."
 As a result of these social concerns, an environment resulted where "the Devil film became nearly ubiquitous."

-Commenting on Devil's Partner, critic David Goldweber was delighted by the film's blending of "sweet 1950s small-town ambience with shape-shifting devil worship."
+Commenting on Devil's Partner, critic David Goldweber was delighted by the film's blending of "sweet 1950s' small-town ambience with shape-shifting devil worship."
 While admitting that he "might be overrating it because I like this kind of thing...the acting, directing, script, and dialogue are all above average."